DamianSheldon/DamianSheldon.github.io/source/_posts/2016-02-25-ios-technical-interview-part-3.markdown

 * Protocol is To-one Relationships; NSNotification is To-many Relationships.
 * Protocol support bidirectional data-transfer between two classes.
+* Protocol doesn't need the third object to coordinate the communication.

 ###11.Polymorphism？
 A: The ability of different objects to respond, each in its own way, to identical messages is called polymorphism.